 As we mentioned last time, we have been introducing our passionate and inspiring staffs in Musai and their story through ‘Muse in Musai’.

 Musai has built a reputation not only for the game sound but also for the game localization.
-Musai L10n team has proved their professionalism through the representative AAA titles such as GTA 5 and Red Dead Redemption 2 and led tons of favorable feedbacks from various Korean media and players.
-Today’s muse is the one who is the youngest member of L10n Studio, participated in the Red Dead Redemption 2 project.
+Musai L10n team has proved their professionalism through the representative AAA titles and led tons of favorable feedbacks from various Korean media and players.
+Today’s muse is the one who is the youngest member of L10n Studio.
 She is new in this industry, but eager to learn and love her job at Musai.
 Let’s listen to more stories from Nam Eun-Ja, the game linguist and project manager at Musai.

 Would you introduce yourself?

 My main position is a game linguist and I also working as a project manager at Musai Studio.

 I translate, review, and edit the text in games and marketing materials from English to Korean.
 In the case of the games with voice-over, I take part in the script adaptation during the recording session.
 Most of translators working on only in-game text may be not used to the script adaptation and its necessity, but that is a very important step.
 Even though the translated script sounds natural in writing, it can be awkward in speech.
 I find better expressions for those lines and modify them with the artistic director of the session.

 As for a project manager, I started to learn the process in January.
 I communicate with the clients, manage the schedule with freelance translators, and check out the quality of work before delivery.

 How did you get started in the game localization industry?

 I studied both interpreting and translation at college but was more interested in translation.
 Since I love playing games, I spent time watching cinematics and play videos of big titles and practiced by translating them.